sorayabenson/lab-13-adventure-game/README.md

         - Make it pretty

     - JS
-        - If all quests complete redirect to results page
+        //- If all quests complete redirect to results page
-        - If hp is <= 0 redirect to results page
+        //- If hp is <= 0 redirect to results page

         - Else render map with quests
+            //- write renderMapLocation function

             a.href = '../quest/?id=' +

         - update user stats
+            - write renderUserStats function

 ## Quest